Annual Survey of Service Industries: Commercial and Industrial Machinery and Equipment Rental and Leasing (CIME)

 The financing arm of the commercial and industrial machinery and equipment rental and leasing industry is excluded from this survey.
 Data for these companies are found in NAICS 52222 because of their sales financing activities.

-The observed population consists of all statistical establishments (sometimes referred to as firms or units) classified as Commercial and Industrial Machinery and Equipment Rental and Leasing (NAICS 5324) according to the North American Industry Classification System (NAICS 2012) found on Statistics Canada Business Register as of the last day of the reference year (including establishments active for a part of the reference year).
+The observed population consists of all statistical establishments (sometimes referred to as firms or units) classified as Commercial and Industrial Machinery and Equipment Rental and Leasing (NAICS 5324) according to the North American Industry Classification System (NAICS) 2017, version 2.0 found on Statistics Canada Business Register as of the last day of the reference year (including establishments active for a part of the reference year).

 The survey questionnaire contains generic modules designed to cover several service industries.
 These include revenue and expense modules.